 During this season of love, Italian Honor Society made 12 Valentine's Day Packages for Lamp Ministries.
 These bags contain toiletries, including deodorants, toothbrushes, and toothpastes, letters from students in Italian and inspirational messages.
 Lamp Ministries will be delivering these packages to women in shelters.
 Thank you Italian Club for spreading the love this Valentine's Day!

-This Valentine's Day season, Compassion Connection sponsored a Cookie Gram Sale for the American Heart Association.
+This Valentine's Day season, Compassion Connection sponsored a Cookie Gram Sale for the Children's Heart Foundation.
 Students and faculty were given the opportunity to send a package of 5 homemade cookies to their friends.
 On Valentine's Day these packages of cookies were delivered.
-Through this sale, Compassion Connection raised $330 for the American Heart Association.
+Through this sale, Compassion Connection raised $330 for the NY Chapter of the Children's Heart Foundation.
 Thank you Compassion Connection for being a true model of love for everyone every day!

 This week's Service Spotlight is on Alianna Guerra.
 At Preston, Alianna is a Campus Ministry Intern.
 At all of our liturgies, she is there to organize and set up everything that is necessary.
 Alianna is also responsible for maintaining our chapel and items needed for masses.
 In describing her service, she said, “through my service I've learned to deepen my relationship with God.”